mtanco/teradata-kmeans/README.md

 ### Installing

-Use Teradata Studio, SQL Assistant, BTEQ, or another SQL interface tool install the stored procedure by running [this replace statement](sum_error_squared_sp.sql) while connected to a Teradata system.
+Use Teradata Studio, SQL Assistant, BTEQ, or another SQL interface tool to install the stored procedure by running [this replace statement](sum_error_squared_sp.sql) while connected to a Teradata system.
 You must have create procedure permissions.

 ## Testing the Stored Procedure